 RIOTE 3 Erasmus + KA 2 partnership project started on 1st October and lasts for 24 months.
 The partnership is constituted by: Shoshin Theatre Association (Romania), UtcaSzAK (Hungary, Budapest), SINUM Theatre Association (Hungary, Pécs as coordinator), Kud Ljud (Slovenia), Teatro Nucleo (Italy), Protagon e.
 V. (Germany), Une idée dans l’air (France), Take Art Ltd. (United Kingdom).

-The RIOTE 3 project aim is to develop three innovative intellectual outputs based on knowledge and skills exchange between performing arts organizations, dealing with adult education through outdoor theatre, physical theatre or other adult educational practices in rural settlements.
+The RIOTE 3 project aim is to develop two innovative intellectual outputs based on knowledge and skills exchange between performing arts organizations, dealing with adult education through outdoor theatre, physical theatre or other adult educational practices in rural settlements.
 The project is at the same time, based on the research question: ‘As performing arts organizations, how can we develop our adult educational activity, so we can reach more of our target groups?’

 1. A life quality measurement toolkit for those adult educators who want to implement technology based feedback in their work with groups and individuals.

 2. A practical guide for participatory theatre in remote villages, specially with elderly people.

 Outdoor performing adult education can revitalize culture in socially marginalized environments with proposing: dialogic approach, critical thinking by revealing social problems, trigger the visualization of social change, interactive cultural exchange, empowerment of the community, collective education, development of multiple intelligences, strong pedagogical aspect and collaborative process.